 Great).
 In the end,

-though, Pippin finds happiness lies not in extraordinary endeavors,
+though, Pippin finds that happiness lies not in extraordinary endeavors,

-but rather the un-extraordinary moments that happen every day.
+but rather in the un-extraordinary moments that happen every day.

 poignant as a black-box

 production as it is with splashy, spectacle-driven extravaganza, Pippin'smessage is universal and will

 Visit the Pippin page on MTI ShowSpace to share and view photos, video, costume and prop rentals and more.
 Click here.

 Prior to the Broadway production, Tommy had been performed in concert all over the world by The Who, including the Metropolitan Opera House in New York.